 To register, please complete the booking form .

-Tuition fees for home/EU students commencing their studies in September 2019 will be £9,250.
-Tuition fees for international students will be £24,000 for years 1 and 2 of study.
+Tuition fees for home students commencing their studies in September 2021 will be £9,250.
+Tuition fees for international students, including EU, will be £27,000 for years 1 and 2 of study.
 Clinical tuition fees (years 3-5) are charged at the future rate which is applicable when you enter Year 3.
-Clinical fees for students entering Year 3 in 2020 will be £44,000.
+Clinical fees for students entering Year 3 in 2021 will be £46,000.
 These fees are subject to change with inflation each year.